PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/sling/starting-from-scratch/index.markdown

 Windows  | Windows can be a real pain especially since windows 8.
 To connect to it see the next section.

 ### Connecting To Sling WebDav On Windows
-For Windows users connecting to Sling, WebDav is a little unintuitive.
-For starters the actual URI you need to connect to is [http://localhost:8080/dav/default](http://localhost:8080/dav/default) and most of you will get a network error out of the box.
-This is due to a new default setting thats been around since Window 7 that turns off basic authentication for non-SSL pages.
+For Windows users connecting to Sling, WebDav can be more difficult.
+For starters the actual URI you need to connect to is [http://localhost:8080/dav/default](http://localhost:8080/dav/default) (which isn't mentioned anywhere) and most of you will get a network error out of the box.
+This is due to a new default setting thats been around since Windows 7 that turns off basic authentication for non-SSL pages.
 So if you are seeing errors like:

 {% img /images/sling/erro1.PNG 'Unknown Error Dialog' 'Unknown Error Dialog' %}

-or the infamous ```0x80070043 Network Name Cannot Be Found``` Error
+or the infamous ```0x80070043 Network Name Cannot Be Found```

 {% img /images/sling/error2.PNG 'Network Name Cannot Be Found' 'Network Name Cannot Be Found' %}

 Your issue is basic auth being disabled.
-To turn it back on you basically follow a Microsoft KB Article [#84125](https://support.microsoft.com/en-us/kb/841215) to turn it back on.
-As long as you are not running XP the TL;DR of this is adding a new DWORD to ```HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters``` thats sets ```BasicAuthLevel``` to the value 2 and rebooting.
+To turn it back on follow the Microsoft KB Article [#84125](https://support.microsoft.com/en-us/kb/841215).

+_Note: As long as you are not running Windows XP the TL;DR of this is adding a new DWORD to ```HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters``` thats sets ```BasicAuthLevel``` to the value 2 and rebooting._

-Afterwards, in windows explorer, map a network drive to http://localhost:8080/dav/default to a drive letter you can remember.
-In my case I ended up looking like this:
+Afterwards, in windows explorer, you should be able to now map a network drive to [the webdav url](http://localhost:8080/dav/default).
+All said and done your explorer should end up like this:

 {% img /images/sling/fix1.PNG 'WebDav Mounted' 'WebDav Mounted' %}

 Feel free to explore these new directories but don't modify any of the files just yet.

 ## Playing Around
-Even though we have this mounted, you are infact not on a file system.
-Instead you are inside a Apache Jackrabbit database that has a REST interface exposed.
+Even though we have this mounted, you are in fact not on a file system.
+Instead you are inside a Apache Jackrabbit repository that has a RESTfull interface exposed.
 Notice that on your WebDav mount there is a folder called apps.
-Trying using the following address in your browser and see what happens:
+Trying navigating to the following address in your browser and see what happens:

 ```
 http://localhost:8080/apps.json
 ```

-You will get the response:
+Notice the response:

 ```javascript
 {
 "jcr:createdBy": "admin",